 Here’s what to focus on—and a few tips to help you get started:

 Eat fruits and vegetables every day.
 Include tomatoes, broccoli, cauliflower, and cabbage.
 Also include beans, peas, and

-Limit high-fat meats and high-fat dairy foods.
-These include hamburgers, sausage, cheese, and ice cream.
+Save high-fat meals and high-fat dairy for special occasions.
+Limit foods like hamburgers, sausage, cheese, and ice cream.
 Instead eat lean meats,

 fish, and low-fat or nonfat dairy foods.

 Use caution with calcium.
 Too much calcium may raise your risk for prostate cancer slightly.
 Normal amounts